njmittet/learning-react/notes/react-redux.md

 ### Using React.createRef()

 In a typical React data flow, props are the way that parent components interact with their children.
-To modify a child, re-render it with new props.
-However, there are a few cases where you need to imperatively modify a child outside of React data flow.
-The child to be modified could be an instance of a React component, or a DOM element.
+Re-render a component with new props in order to visually modifying ut.
+However, there are cases where imperative modification of a child outside of React data flow is preferable.
+The child to be modified could be an instance of a React component, or a DOM element. like a form element as in this example.

 [Refs](https://reactjs.org/docs/refs-and-the-dom.html) are created using `React.createRef()` and provides a way to access DOM nodes or React elements created in the render method.
 Refs are commonly assigned to an instance property when a component is constructed so they can be referenced throughout the component.